GuiRodrigues04/Learning_tkinter/README.md

 # Learning_tkinter
-Doing a simple window with lots of gadgets without purpose just to learn more about
+There is notthing more than just a tkinter window that don't make sense.
+I did this just to learn about some widgets and callbacks.